awslabs/duvet/design/lcov-parser/spec.md

 Leading zeros consist of digits, so they conform and carry their numeric value.

+The checksum field has no grammar: it is ignored unparsed, so any content — including the empty string (`DA:4,1,`) — conforms.
+Constraining a field the parser never reads would reject inputs for no consumer's benefit.

 ## 4. Report Structure {#report-structure}

 An `SF:` record opens a source-file block; `end_of_record` closes it.